Hohokam: Grewe-Casa Grande

 Based on the results of these projects, the history of the greater Grewe-Casa Grande site can be reconstructed with at least some degree of precision.
 The genesis of this important village appears to have been associated with several groups of pithouses organized around a series of relatively small, circular plazas.
-These appear to date to the sixth century AD and were located along and immediately upslope of the Coolidge Canal system.
-By the eighth century AD, this dispersed hamlet had expanded nearly a kilometer south and developed into a full-fledged summer home for the priests and chieftain.
+These appear to date to the sixth century CEand were located along and immediately upslope of the Coolidge Canal system.
+By the eighth century CE, this dispersed hamlet had expanded nearly a kilometer south and developed into a full-fledged summer home for the priests and chieftain.
 At this point, the settlement consisted of densely packed yet discrete groups of pithouses clustered around small open courtyards.
 In turn these structures delineated a large central plaza.
 Adjoining the plaza was a medium-sized ballcourt, and overall, the village was affiliated with several smaller outlying settlements.

 In the 10th century, at least two large secondary villages and about a dozen new hamlets were founded to the west of the main settlement.
 With the abandonment of Snaketown and the transition from the Preclassic to Classic periods, the greater Grewe-Casa Grande community became one of the largest and most important Hohokam population centers.
 At its height, the Grewe-Casa Grande village boosted about 100 trash mounds, several hundred residential pithouses, and four or five ballcourts.
 Regardless of its size, complexity, and significance along the middle Gila River, this settlement never seemed to have attained the status enjoyed by Snaketown, as it pertained to the Hohokam culture, per se.
 As the western portion of this settlement grew, large sections of the eastern half declined and were abandoned.
-By AD 1300, the village was composed of about 19 adobe-walled residential compounds, several pitroom clusters, a platform mound, a great house, and numerous trash mounds.
+By 1300 CE, the village was composed of about 19 adobe-walled residential compounds, several pitroom clusters, a platform mound, a great house, and numerous trash mounds.
 With most of the village contained within what is now the Casa Grande Ruins National Monument, after the middle of the 14th century, it began a rapid decline.
-Around AD 1400 or 1450, the entire settlement was abandoned, except for a low-scale occupation associated with the Polvoron phase.
+Around 1400 or 1450 CE, the entire settlement was abandoned, except for a low-scale occupation associated with the Polvoron phase.